Mani Shankar

 Mani: Family and friends both help me in sadness.

-Stay connected and follow for more terrific, honest Interview conversations with ordinary people who are doing extraordinary in their life.
+Stay connected and follow for more terrific, honest Interview conversations with ordinary people who are doing extraordinary in their lives.

 © Monika Singh and Mani Shankar